 What you need to know

-Vital statistics: Over 30,000 students of whom 23,000 are undergrads and just over ten per cent part-time.
-45 per cent of undergraduates are over 21 at the start of their course.
+Vital statistics: Over 30,000 students of whom over 23,000 are undergrads and around a quarter are part-time.
+67% are over 21.
 All courses are modular.
 The last university to drop the dreaded "p" word from its name (hint: polytechnic).

 Added value: Strong links with industry.
 There's been lots of investment on both campuses into modern facilities- with £122 million spent over the last 5 years and another £98 million over the next 5 years.
 The degree courses are designed to be vocational and relevant to the needs of industry and the professions, and some of them are developed alongside employers.
 Boasts a suite of forensic science labs that include a scene of crime unit, simulated hospital wards and operating theatres, two art galleries, a music therapy clinic, an eye clinic and a mock courtroom.

 Teaching: A massive jump up; Anglia are now 40th out of 126 universities in the Complete University Guide.

 Graduate prospects: 92nd out of 126 with 58.3 per cent finding graduate level employment.